isomerpages/mccy-ncov/pages/community-efforts.md

 For more information, visit the **[Our Singapore Fund](https://www.sg/oursingaporefund)** website.

 #### The Majurity Trust - Singapore Strong Fund
 The **[Singapore Strong Fund](https://www.majurity.sg/sgstrong)** is setup by the Majurity Trust, an independent philantrhopic organisation, to support community-led initiatives to help those affected by the COVID-19 situation.
 These could include appreciation initiatives, and initiatives to help those in need during this time.
-Funding is capped at 80% of project expenditure, capped at $5,000, and can be processed more quickly.
+Funding is capped at 80%, or $5,000 of project expenditure, and can be processed more quickly.

 [![SGStrong](/images/SGStrongW.jpg)](https://www.majurity.sg/sgstrong)